Odd coloring of sparse graphs and planar graphs: Introduction

 \begin{theorem} For $c\geq 7$, if $G$ is a graph with $\mad(G)\leq\mad(K^*_{c+1})=\frac{4c}{c+2}$, then $\chi_o(G)\leq c$, unless $G$ contains $K^*_{c+1}$ as a subgraph. \end{theorem}

 We remark that Cranston confirmed Conjecture~\ref{conj:cranston} for $c\in\{5,6\}$ in the form of Theorem~\ref{thm:mad}.

-For $c=4$, Conjecture~\ref{conj:cranston} is false as $\mad(C_5)=2<\frac{12}{5}$ yet $\chi_o(C_5)=5>4$.
-Moreover, there are actually six counterexamples.
-Let $H_k$ be the graph obtained by choosing one vertex $x_i$ each from $k$ disjoint $5$-cycles, then identifying all $x_i$ into a single vertex $v$.
+For $c=4$, Conjecture~\ref{conj:cranston} is false as $\mad(C_5)=2<\frac{8}{3}$ yet $\chi_o(C_5)=5>4$.
+Moreover, there are actually infinitely many counterexamples: Let $H_k$ be the graph obtained by choosing one vertex $x_i$ each from $k$ disjoint $5$-cycles, then identifying all $x_i$ into a single vertex $v$.
 If there are only four colors, then the two neighbors of $v$ from the same $5$-cycle must be of the same color.
 Hence, every color appears an even number of times among the neighbors of $v$, so $H_k$ is not odd 4-colorable.
-Since $\mad(H_k)=\frac{10k}{4k+1}\leq\frac{12}{5}$ when $k\leq 6$, there are six counterexamples.
+Since $\mad(H_k)=\frac{10k}{4k+1}<\frac{8}{3}$, each $H_k$ is a counterexample for all $k \ge 1$.
 Note that $H_1$ is the $5$-cycle.
+Furthermore, Caro, Petru\v sevski, and \v Skrekovski~\cite{caro2022pcfremarks} showed that every non-trivial connected graph where every block of is isomorphic to $C_5$ has odd chromatic number $5$.

-Since Conjecture~\ref{conj:cranston} is false for $c=4$ and all counterexamples we found contain 5-cycles, we investigate the class of graphs with bounded maximum average degree and no induced 5-cycle, and obtain the following result:
+Since Conjecture~\ref{conj:cranston} is false for $c=4$ and all counterexamples we found contain an induced $5$-cycle, we investigate the class of graphs with bounded maximum average degree and no induced 5-cycle, and obtain the following result:

 \begin{theorem} If $G$ is a graph with $\mad(G)<\frac{22}{9}$ and no induced 5-cycle, then $\chi_o(G)\leq 4$. \end{theorem}